CMCD1996/Portfolio/index.md

 ---
 layout: default
-title: Index
+title: Home
 ---

-This is an about page about this awesome site.
-Hope you love it!

-Reasons:
-- its great.
+This is the landing pages for the Portfolio Website

+This pages content will include:
-- its a test.
+- Projects
+- Career Goals
+- Engineering Science Projects
+- Blog Posts

 ## Other thoughts